Jakarta at a Glance

 Central Jakarta is one of the most beautiful and oldest areas in the city.
 If you are looking for a more upscale lifestyle in Jakarta, Menteng with its colonial-era mansions, the busy neighborhood in the Golden Triangle, and some expat enclaves in Kuningan would probably be of interest to you.

-Due to their proximity to the Central Business District (CBD), rents in these neighborhoods are higher in comparison to that in some of Jakarta’s other districts.
+Due to their proximity to the Central Business District (CBD), rent prices in these neighborhoods are higher in comparison to that in some of Jakarta’s other districts.
 Housing in these neighborhoods comes mainly in the form of elegant apartment buildings, complete with a facility manager.
 Be aware, however, that some of these areas, especially the Golden Triangle, are quite loud in terms of traffic – something you should get used to when moving to Jakarta!

 Other Residential Districts in Jakarta

 Expats with a more modest budget might consider moving to East Jakarta.
 This district is well liked among expats for its proximity to the commercial and industrial areas of town, where many expats tend to work.
-Housing is not quite as expensive as in other parts of the city, but the cheaper costs are made up for by the long travel distances.
+Housing is not as expensive as in other parts of the city, but the cheaper costs are made up for by the long travel distances.
 It is not recommended to live here if you have children, as most international schools are quite far away.
-If you are looking for a large Indian expat community lives in East Jakarta, though, so families from South Asia might give it a go.
+If you are looking for a large Indian expat community, East Jakarta is the place for you to live.

 Those of you moving to Jakarta who are not necessarily fans of living in apartments are in luck!
 Neighborhoods like Kemang and Pondok Indah are beautiful areas in southern Jakarta, with many gorgeous villas hidden behind veils of flowers and trees.
 Those who are moving to Jakarta find this the perfect place to raise a family, thanks to the large gardens, the many shopping malls and restaurants nearby, and the proximity to several international schools.